-Phase I (“Commencement”) of the plan began on and allowed for the reopening of manufacturing facilities, construction sites and places of worship.
-City of Boston Indoor Masking Mandate Lifted.
+The four-phase approach to reopening Massachusetts was developed by a 17-member Reopening Advisory Board, co-chaired by Lieutenant Governor Karyn Polito and Secretary of Housing and Economic Development Mike Kennealy.
+This board included health experts, city leaders, and members of the business community representing many facets of the Massachusetts economy.
+Phase I (“Commencement”) of the plan began on May 29th and allowed for the reopening of manufacturing facilities, construction sites and places of worship.
 Public transportation, healthcare facilities, and congregational care centers are still subject to state and federal mask orders.
-This summer, we will launch a temporary pilot project to allow unprecedented access to Boston neighborhoods for food trucks.

-At the time, Massachusetts lagged behind all other Northeastern states in lifting all COVID-19 restrictions on businesses.
-Some disease experts have argued that states should keep indoor mask mandates in place for at least a few more weeks to allow time for the last group of adults, who became eligible to be vaccinated on April 19 in Massachusetts, to achieve full immunity, which would not happen until next week at the earliest.
+We reserve the right at all times to remove any information or material that is illegal, threatening, abusive, libelous, defamatory, obscene, vulgar, pornographic, profane, indecent or otherwise objectionable to us and to disclose any information necessary to comply with law regulation or government request.
+We may permanently block any user who abuses these conditions.
+At the time of writing this article, Massachusetts lagged behind all other Northeastern states in lifting all COVID-19 restrictions on businesses.
+Some disease experts have argued that states should keep indoor mask mandates in place for at least a few more weeks to allow time for the last group of adults who became eligible to be vaccinated on April 19 in Massachusetts to achieve full immunity which would not happen until next week at the earliest.